 Apple launched storyboards in 2013 for iOS 5 for the visual design of mobile app development.
+We are iOS developers and work with storyboards for all our iOS apps.
+In this article, we’ll discuss what iOS storyboards are and how to use them.

 Many apps contains multiple screens and each of them contain a specific type of data set.
 Before storyboards it was really hard for beginners to create navigation and tab interface because every interface was stored in a separate xib file and on top of it boilerplate code to link all the interfaces together and describe how the navigation works.
 Storyboards offer to do all the interface design for the entire application at one place.
 You can analyze and control the flow of transitions.
 The first concept of storyboard is of a scene i.e one screen comprising of any type of content.
 The second concept is that of a segue.
 Storyboards introduced segues for the first time which are used for transitioning between two screens for instance a popover.
 Segues allow data control, multiple objects can be passed and manipulated as the requirement or desire.
 Segues offer multiple types and can be customized by subclassing and overriding methods as per the need to perform our own visual transformation, hence providing a great edge to developers that helps them in a great way for data control.
 Most applications involve a lot of transfer of data between different screens of content which can be connected by segues.
 Sometimes we need to pass on some information to a scene which is represented to display the correct information, the second type of transfer would be getting info back or receiving notifications if an event has occurred from the screen which is presented.